dydxprotocol/v4-documentation/pages/infrastructure_providers-validators/running_full_node.md

 You can speed up the re-syncing process significantly by providing your node with a snapshot.
 A snapshot contains a compressed copy of the application state at the time the snapshot was taken.
 If your node falls out of sync, a snapshot allows it to recover to that saved state before replaying the rest of the history of the network, saving time.

 ### Save a Snapshot on Your System
-You can use a snapshot saved on the system that your node runs on to restore your node.
+You can use a snapshot saved on the system on which your node runs to restore your node.

 To use a snapshot to back up your full node, install a snapshot for your deployment from a [Snapshot Service](../infrastructure_providers-network/resources.mdx#snapshot-service).